Doderich/todo-ss24/README.md

 ### Frontend

-env file is required to run the app.
+If you want to run the app localy, an env file is required.
 Create a `.env` file in the root of the frontend directory and add the following:

 ```txt
 API_URL=http://localhost:3000